 To kick this piece up a notch, add strips of black construction paper along the straight lines.
 Use a glue stick and make sure the kids snip off the ends.
 I think it finishes the piece well, but it does take some time.

-Note: This art project takes longer to complete than you might expect.
+Note: This graphic line art project takes longer to complete than you might expect.
 I allowed two 45-minute sessions for this project and only 25% finished the entire project.
 Many kids didn’t want to complete it because it took so much time, so here’s a thought.
 Cut your paper in half.
 I used a 12″ x 18″ piece so reduce it to 9″ x 6″ and you’ll increase your productivity.

 ARE YOU A SPARKLER?
 Over 300 art lessons are available inside the Members Club.
 Access to videos, resources & trainings for one low monthly fee.